PSA Finance UK Refunds: How to Claim Compensation for Mis-Sold Car Finance

 Unfair Contract Terms

-Another significant issue tied to mis-sold PSA Finance agreements is unfair contract terms.
-These terms refer to clauses within the finance agreement that were not fully explained or were weighted heavily in favor of PSA Finance UK or the car dealership.
+Another key concern that you may find tied to mis-sold PSA Finance agreements is unfair contract terms.
+When we coin unfair agreements or contract terms, we refer to those sections in the contract especially those that were unduly weighted or were written on.
+These terms refer to clauses within the finance agreement that were not fully explained or were weighted heavily in favour of PSA Finance UK or the car dealership.
 Common unfair contract terms include:

-1. Unclear interest rates: The true cost of borrowing was not clearly disclosed, and the interest charged was higher than reasonably expected.
-Some customers signed up for a financing scheme without being fully aware of the total amount they would have to pay.
+1. Unclear interest rates: The full cost of borrowing was not disclosed, and the interest charged was more than expected and often not reasonable.
+Here, customers signed up for a financing scheme without fully understanding how much they really needed to pay.

-2. Excessive charges: There is a likelihood that additional charges, such as outrageous late payment charges or unexpected administrative fees, were levied without adequate notice.
-Customers who believed they were entering into a straightforward contract may have subsequently been hit with unexpected financial liabilities as a consequence.
+2. Excessive charges: There is a likelihood that additional charges, such as outrageous late payment charges or unexpected administrative fees, were imposed without proper warning.
+As a customer, maybe you assumed it was a regular car financing contract, until you’re hit with unexpected financial liabilities as a consequence, because you failed to check what your contract originally stated.

 Lack of Transparency